 Genetic Factors:

 It has been observed that genetic predisposition to anxiety and panic disorders can influence the appearance of asthenophobia.
-People with a family history of anxiety disorders may be more likely to develop fear of fainting.
+People with a family history of anxiety disorders may be more likely to develop a fear of fainting.

 Anxiety Disorders: